-Table \ref{table_correlation_leakage_scores_intervention} reports the mean and standard deviation of the resulting Pearson $r$ and $p$-value distributions.
-The proposed CTL and ICL scores highly correlate with intervention performance and they systematically outperform OIS across datasets and robustly to ground-truth interconcept MI.
+The proposed CTL and ICL scores strongly correlate with intervention performance, they systematically outperform OIS across all datasets and correspond robustly to ground-truth interconcept MI.
 This analysis also quantifies the importance of concepts-task and interconcept leakage in each case.
 CTL generally appears as the prominent form of leakage over ICL.
-Its correlation with intervention performance is typically stronger than ICL, and is moreover significant in all datasets and highly significant in 5 out of 6 datasets.
-This behaviour reflects the optimization pressure favouring the storage of additional task-relevant information in the learnt concepts rather than information about the other concepts, to achieve a better task performance.
-Nevertheless, these results are evidence that also interconcept leakage systematically arises during model training, in particular displaying correlations of comparable magnitude to concept-task leakage in 3 out of 6 datasets.
+Its correlation with intervention performance is typically stronger than ICL, and is, moreover, significant in all datasets.
+This behaviour suggests that optimization favours the storage of additional task-relevant information in the learnt concepts rather than information about the other concepts.
+Nevertheless, these results also provide evidence that interconcept leakage systematically arises during model training; indeed, correlations of comparable magnitude to concept-task leakage were observed in the experiments on 4 out of 8 datasets.